bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 }
 ```

-The `ExecuteAsync()` method will return a Task which completes when all data is read from the source and posted in the dataflow.
+The `ExecuteAsync()` method will return a Task which completes when all data is read from the source and posted in the data flow.
 The `Completion` property will return a Task which completes when all data has arrived at the destination.